joshmanders/.com/posts/javascript-fatigue.md

 ---
-title: Why You’re Experiencing JavaScript Fatigue.
+title: Why You’re Experiencing JavaScript Fatigue
 description: You don't have to be a bandwagon jumper.
 date: 2016-03-03 00:00
 ---